Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 “I have had a most rare vision.
 I have had a dream, past the wit of man to say what dream it was.”

-Foolish mortals, take heed this evening and consider a protective charm of marsh marigolds, an offering of bread and salt, or iron metal!
-The Eve of St John, the traditional date of Midsummer's Eve, has historically been considered one of the special liminal times of the calendar year, a night during which humans are more susceptible to the machinations of evil spirits and malevolent fairies!
-While occasionally helpful, fairy folklore of the British Isles more often describes their delight in tormenting mortals.
-Their motives can range from child-like mischief (souring milk, knocking down fences, pulling hair) to darker deeds (kidnapping, cursing, or worse).
-The best known tale surrounding midsummer fairy mischief is Shakespeare's A Midsummer Night's Dream, who made his fairies, including King Oberon, Queen Titania, Puck the prankster and the lesser fairies, Peaseblossom, Cobweb, Moth, and Mustardseed, more benevolent than the traditional folklore of the time .
-A recurring motif in many Celtic tales and legends is the need to ward off fairies using protective charms, who were thought to haunt specific locations and lead travelers astray using will-o'-the-wisps.
-Fairies were often blamed for sickness in animals and people, and the changeling child (a fairy child left in place of a human child stolen by the fairies) was sometimes thought to be an explanation for infants afflicted with unexplained diseases or disorders.
-Fortunately, today the fae are more likely to be summoned from the bottom of one's garden for assistance in bringing luck, love, or good fortune! 🧚🎭
+Foolish mortals, take heed this evening and consider a protective charm of marsh marigolds, an offering of bread and salt, or keep a lucky charm of iron metal close to you, especially if you have fairies at the bottom of your garden!
+The Eve of St John, the traditional date of Midsummer's Eve, has historically been considered one of the special liminal times of the calendar year, a night during which humans are more susceptible to the machinations of spirits and fairies!
+A recurring motif in many Celtic tales and legends is the need to ward off the fairies who were thought to haunt specific locations and/or lead travelers astray using will-o'-the-wisps.
+While occasionally helpful, traditional fairy folklore more often describes their delight in tormenting humans, with antics ranging from child-like mischief (souring milk, knocking down fences, pulling hair) to darker and more malevolent deeds (kidnapping, cursing, or worse)!
+Fairies were also often blamed for sickness in animals and people, and the motif of the changeling child (a fairy child left in place of a human child stolen by the fairies) may have been a folk explanation for sickly infants.
+The best known tale surrounding midsummer fairy mischief is Shakespeare's A Midsummer Night's Dream, in which the fairies, including King Oberon, Queen Titania, and Puck the prankster, use their magic to assist in reuniting and resolving a conflict amongst four Athenian lovers! 🧚🎭

 Midsummer, also known as St. John's Day, is centered upon the summer solstice, and in Northern European celebrations usually takes place on a day between June 19 and June 25 and the preceding evening.
 The exact dates vary between different cultures.
 The Christian Church designated June 24th as the feast day of the early Christian martyr St. John the Baptist, and the observance of St. John's Day begins the evening before, known as St. John's Eve.